jam1garner/nutexb/README.md

 # nutexb
 A Rust library for working with namco nutexb textures commonly found in Smash Ultimate (among others).

-Currently supported:
+Features

+* Supports reading/writing 2D textures, 3D textures, and cube maps for nutexb
-* Parsing nutexb
+* Deswizzling the nutexb image data
-* Converting to R8G8B8A8 SRGB nutexb from any image format supported by image-rs
+* Converting DDS files from the [ddsfile](https://crates.io/crates/) crate to and from nutexb
-* Writing nutexb
+* Convert formats supported by [image-rs](https://github.com/image-rs/image) to nutexb

 Also check out [img2nutexb](https://github.com/jam1garner/img2nutexb) for command line usage.